-J: Man, if I had children, I’d feel like I’m picking which child I liked best — when clearly there is a favorite, and you can’t admit it to the others — but you love them all the same.
-But, Yosemite and Zion are my top two and are at a very close tie.
+Jennifer: Wow.
+If I had children, I’d feel like I’m picking the child I liked best — because clearly, there is a favorite and you can’t admit it to the others — but you “love them all the same.”
+I would have to say, Yosemite and Zion are my top two and are at a very close tie.
 Does this count?

-V: Just putting it out there that I love every national park with all my heart.
+Vivian: I love national parks with all my heart.
+Truly America’s best idea.
 Each one deserves just as much love as the next.
 But I guess if I had to choose, it would be Zion National Park.
 I will forever be amazed by those majestic red rocks and the Virgin River.
 Yosemite is a close second though!

 What is one environmental pet peeve that annoys you the most?

-J: There are so many…but I think I’d have to go with buffets (I know, unpopular opinion!), but they create so much food waste.
-People always take more than they can chew — literally — and a lot of it ends up in the trash.
-The wasted food can either go into another hungry belly or it can be composted.
+Jennifer: There are so many… but I think I’d have to go with buffets (I know, unpopular opinion!).
+Not necessarily the idea of buffets, but peoples’ mindsets at a buffet.
+We want to get our money’s worth, so we’ll pile on lots & lots of food, usually more food than we can eat.
+Then, a lot of it ends up in the trash.
+I don’t think a lot of people think about that.
+The wasted food can either feed another person or it can be composted.
 It’s unnecessary.
 It kills me.

 What’s your favorite thing about the other person?

-J: When Vivian and I took a trip up to Big Sur we ran into a lot of car problems.
-We spent half of one day fixing a flat tire and half of another day trying to get the car to run again.
-What was supposed to be a fun inexpensive roadtrip along the coast turned into a “shit-I’m-not-exactly-trained-for-this-stuff” kind of freak out.
-We thought we were going to be stuck in the middle of nowhere (forever) and it was terrifying.
+Jennifer: On a recent trip to Big Sur, Vivian and I ran into a lot of car problems.
+We spent a one day fixing a flat tire and another day trying to get the car to run again.
+It was supposed to be a fun and inexpensive road trip along the coast, but it turned into a disaster real quick.
+We thought we were going to be stuck in the middle of nowhere, forever.
+Inside, I really wanted to cry.
 Eventually, we lived to tell the story, but that experience really made me appreciate our friendship and the kind of person Vivian is.
-Instead of panicking, getting mad, being negative, or exchanging the blame, she stayed calm, rational, proactive, and extremely positive — qualities that are extremely important when you’re in a pickle and qualities that I value.
+Instead of panicking or feeling negative, she was calm, rational, proactive, and extremely positive — qualities that are extremely important when you’re stuck in a weird situation.
+These are also qualities that I value.
 It would have gone a different way if I was with someone else.
 She’s someone you can always count on, someone you can trust, and someone who knows how to make the best of any situation.
-She’s one of my favorite travel buddies.
+Definitely a wonderful travel buddy.

 When you think of your life/career, where do you see yourself in 5 years?

-J: I’m going to give you the cheesy answer because it’s the only answer I can think of when I imagine what I want to do with my life.
+Jennifer: I’m going to give you the cheesy answer because it’s the only answer I can think of when I imagine what I want to do with my life.
 So here goes — please save yourself from cringing by skipping this answer……….wait……….why are you still here.
-Okay, so the answer is, I want to save people and animals.
-I want to spend my life serving them, putting smiles on their faces, offering them hope, and showing them “Yes!
-There is someone who cares about you deeply.”
-I don’t care what industry it is, or how I do it, but I need the hands on personal relationship.
+Okay.
+I want to do better for the planet, animals, and people.
+I want to spend my life helping others and show them, “Hey, there are people out there who care deeply about you!
+You matter so much!”
+I don’t care what industry it is, or what I do, but I need the hands-on, personal relationship.
 I’m horrible with words, so I try to show everything I feel through my actions.
 I feel a sense of duty and responsibility to leave the world a better place than when I entered it.

 What is your favorite memory in nature with each other (good or bad)?

-J: When Obama visited Yosemite this past June, he decided to shut down all roads and quarantine the entire park.
+Jennifer: When Obama visited Yosemite this past June, he decided to shut down all roads and quarantine the entire park.
 Vivian got stuck in the midst of all the craziness and was stuck at the visitor’s center for 4 hours.
-I thought it was hilarious, but she was so upset (can’t stop laughing right now).
-To add to the salt, that night, we decided to drive out to catch some stars and shoot some night photography with our friends (but really, we were just watching our professional friends shoot).
+I thought it was hilarious, but she was so upset (I’m sorry).
+To add to the salt, that night, we decided to drive out to catch some stars.
 It was a grand time and we enjoyed ourselves within nature.
-When we got back to our tent we found that the girls tent had been broken into.
-Someone (or SOMETHING) unzipped our tent, dragged Viv’s backpack out, opened all her pockets, and took — not her ‘cheap’ Clif bars but — her expensive, bougie, gluten-free, vegan energy bars, then left all the evidence in plain sight.
-At first, our friend Brandon thought it was a bear so he opens his Swiss army knife and gets ready to attack.
+However, when we got back to our tent we found that our tent had been broken into.
+Someone had unzipped our tent, searched through Vivian’s backpack pockets, took all her protein bars, then left all the evidence in plain sight.
+At first, our friend Brandon thought it was a bear, so he reached for his Swiss army knife, ready to attack.
 All the while I’m freaking out on the inside, but trying to stay calm and look for clues.
-So I picked up her junior ranger book — left half eaten on the floor — and turns out, the thief was a raccoon!
+On the floor, I picked up Vivian’s junior ranger book, left half eaten with paw prints all over it.
+It turns out, the thief was a raccoon!
 His paw prints were all over the book.
-Haha!
-Can you imagine a raccoon using his/her thumbs to open up our tent and steal our things!?
+Haha.
+Can you imagine a raccoon using his/her thumbs to open up our tent and steal our things??
 It was crazy.
-A true bandit of the night.
-You just had to be there.
+But also, don’t leave your food in your backpack.
+We’re so sorry, Yosemite.
+Anyway, you had to be there.

 V: Wow, there are a bunch.
 One of my favorite memories with Jennifer was our first trip together to Joshua Tree National Park.
 We went in March thinking that the weather wouldn’t be too hot.
-Boy did the sun prove us wrong.
+Yeah, we were 100% wrong.
 It was 100 degrees out and yet we still decided to go on a day hike — at noon.
 I don’t know what we were thinking!
-As rookies to this outdoor adventure community, we were not dressed to take on the heat.
+We were new to the outdoor space and did not dress for the occasion.
 Jennifer also made the #1 rookie mistake of not bringing enough water (yeah, we almost died).
 Long story short, the hike was not worth our pain and we were severely sunburnt.
-After we got back to our camp site, we napped and cooked dinner.
-What I love most about camping is the feeling of relaxation after an intense day hike.
+To add more to the story of how uneducated we were, we realized we didn’t stake our tent down when we got back to our campsite.
+Our tent was flipped upside down, about 100 feet away from where it was supposed to be.
+Despite all that, we survived (thank goodness).
+But what I love most about camping is the feeling of relaxation after an intense day hike.
 That feeling where you can finally sit down, take off your shoes, let out a big sigh and enjoy the nature and people around you.
-I felt that moment when Jennifer and I were cooking dinner, just chatting the night away as the sun set behind us.
-Everything felt just right.
-It’s such a “normal” moment, but it is a moment that I will always treasure with Jennifer.
-It’s the little things that count.
+I felt that moment when Jennifer and I were cooking dinner, just chatting the rest of the day away as the sun sets behind us.
+In that moment, everything felt just right.

 What is your guilty pleasure?